pgumeson-fabric/dotfiles/README.md

 > [!NOTE]
 > During the initial installation you will be guided through the process of generationg your SSH keypair and uploading the public key to your GitHub account.
 > **This will not overwrite or affect any existing SSH keys you currently have**.
 However, if you current SSH key uses an older encryption method like `rsa`
-> insted of `ed25519`, then you can safely delete your older keys from your GitHub account.:key: :octocat:
+> insted of `ed25519`, then you should delete your older keys from your GitHub account.:key: :octocat:

 <img width="834" alt="Screenshot 2023-11-12 at 11 28 27 AM" src="https://github.com/pgumeson-fabric/dotfiles/assets/145386658/30fc6ab0-998a-41b5-a128-aa9d902ddd99">